-St. Vincent De Paul asking for donations, volunteers ahead of Thanksgiving Day
+St. Vincent de Paul asking for donations, volunteers ahead of Thanksgiving Day

 11:00 a.m. until 2:00 p.m.

-Sit Down Option: To be held in the Exhibition Hall (Enter from River Road to Sit Down)
+Sit Down Option: Enter from River Road, dinner to be held in the Exhibition Hall

-Drive-Thru Option: Enter from Government Street (Meals given for the number of people in the car) –
+Drive-Thru Option: Enter from Government Street, meals given for the number of people in the car

 St. Vincent de Paul at 220 St. Vincent de Paul Place